-Server-side flash storage vendor Virident Systems Inc., which recently announced plans to be acquired by Western Digital Corp., got the go-ahead to continue with
+Server-side flash storage vendor Virident Systems Inc., which recently announced plans to be acquired by Western Digital Corp., got the go-ahead to continue with plans to implement a new worldwide channel program called the Virident Impact Program.

 Six-year-old Virident Systems -- which announced on Sept.
 9 that it signed a definitive merger agreement under which it will be acquired by Hitachi GST (HGST), a wholly owned subsidiary of Western Digital -- today said that through the new Virident Impact Program (VIP), channel partners can sell the company's FlashMAX II hardware and FlashMAX Connect Software Suite to customers.